nsf-open/nsf-proposal-latex-samples/README.md

  <P>&nbsp;<P>&nbsp;
  <b>File is larger than 8.5x11</b>
 <li>Remove unnecessary vertical line spacing commands   </li>
 <li>Pages in landscape orientation.
 This also applies to non-LaTeX files.
-Landscape will be accepted as an orientation in a near release (late summer/early fall 2023)</li>
+Landscape will be accepted as an orientation (October 23, 2023)</li>

 <P><P>--------------------
   <P>